Dorothee Kern

-Dorothee Kern (born 1966) is a professor of Biochemistry at Brandeis University and former player for the East German national basketball team.
+Dorothee Kern (born 1966) is a professor of Integrative Structural and Computational Biology at Scripps Research and former player for the East German national basketball team.

 In 2016, she cofounded Relay Therapeutics, a Massachusetts-based drug research company studying the motion of proteins using genomic data and computational biology.
 In 2020, she cofounded MOMA Therapeutics, a company working on drug discovery.

 In 2017 she became a member of the German Academy of Sciences Leopoldina, a scientific advisory body to the German government and citizens that serves as a liaison between the German scientific community and the rest of the world.

 Life and career

 Early life

 Born in Halle, a town in former East Germany, to parents Gerhard and Gertraude Hübner, she was an energetic child who began learning to play basketball as early as age seven.
 She achieved her goal of playing for the East German national basketball team by the time she was a teenager playing the position point guard, and she served as captain of the team.
 Both of her parents were employed by Martin Luther University as biochemists.

 Growing up in Communist East Germany, Kern and her family experienced backlash and obstacles from the government due to their lack of support of the Communist party.
 The Hübner family would not work in conjunction with the East German government or their loyal police force, the Stasi.
 This led to surveillance of the family by the government, as well as the loss of her mother's job and the stunting of her father's career.
 Due to the division between East and West Germany and the Communist Party, scientists in East Germany rarely had the opportunity to collaborate with scientists from the West, thus limiting the Hübner family's access to other research, tools, and scientific equipment that researchers utilized in the West Germany.